espritoxyz/tool/docs/installation.md

     npm run build
     ```
 4. Ensure `tact`, `func`, and `fift` are in your `$PATH`
-5. Run `./gradlew tsa-cli:shadowJar` from the root of the project to build [error-checking analysis tool](modes/error-detection-tests-generation-mode) (will be located in [build dir](../tsa-cli/build/libs/tsa-cli.jar))
+5. Run `./gradlew tsa-cli:shadowJar` from the root of the project to build [error-checking analysis tool](modes/error-detection-tests-generation-mode) (will be located in the [build dir](../tsa-cli/build/libs/tsa-cli.jar))
-   or `./gradlew tsa-safety-properties:shadowJar` to build [safety-properties checker](modes/safety-properties-mode.md) (will be located in [build dir](/tsa-safety-properties/build/libs/tsa-safety-properties.jar))
+   or `./gradlew tsa-safety-properties:shadowJar` to build [safety-properties checker](modes/safety-properties-mode.md) (will be located in the [build dir](../tsa-safety-properties/build/libs/tsa-safety-properties.jar))